arbisoft/architecture-guidelines/react_native_development.md

 ## React Native Best Coding Practices

-- Organize imports such that all library imports are grouped together on top of the file, and rest imports will follow later
+- Organize imports such that all library imports are grouped together on top of the file, and rest imports will follow later.
-- Exception Handling in React Native Apps
+- Exception Handling in React Native Apps.
 - Sort all object properties.
 - Always terminate properties with semicolons.
 - Use stateless components as much as you can.
 - Avoid default exports and use named exports for better IDE support.
-- No Implicit returns
+- No Implicit returns.
 - Empty states should be implemented implicitly.
 - To use any package, the priority should be given to the react-native community.
-- Add comments in the code to clear ambiguity
+- Add comments in the code to clear ambiguity.
 - Stories to be placed under the storybook/stories folder.
-- Use Platform Specific Styles
+- Use Platform Specific Styles.
-- Always Assign Unique Key to Each Element
+- Always Assign Unique Key to Each Element.
 - Remove deprecated & unnecessary commented code.
 - Remove consoles.
 - Shouldn’t pass inline functions in JSX.
-- Props and Styles should be in a separate file
+- Props and Styles should be in a separate file.
-- Avoid Inline Styling
+- Avoid Inline Styling.
 - Should remove repeated code and follow the DRY principle.
 -If the file/component is too large, then it should be separated into multiple files/components.
-- Should follow the style guides for styled files..
+- Should follow the style guides for styled files.
 - Code has appropriate unit tests and should achieve coverage more than 80%.
--Tests are well-designed
+-Tests are well-designed.
-- Lock Dependencies
+- Lock Dependencies.

 <br>